 Mitchel Sellers, Microsoft MVP, ASPInsider, is the CEO of IowaComputerGurus, Inc. an Ankeny, Iowa based software consulting organization.
 Mitchel enjoys sharing his experiences with others at local events and conferences.
 As a consultant and former educator, Mitchel tries to take a real-world approach to software development presentations.
 When not working with code you will find him flying around the US.

-Micah Silverman is a Senior Developer Advocate for Okta.
-With 24 years of Java Experience (yup, that's from the beginning), he's authored numerous articles, co-authored a Java EE book and spoken at many conferences.
+Micah Silverman is a Lead Developer Advocate for Split.
+With 26 years of Java Experience (yup, that's from the beginning), he's authored numerous articles, co-authored a Java EE book and spoken at many conferences.
 He's a maker, who's built full size MAME arcade cabinets and repaired old electronic games.
 He brings his love of all things Java and Developer Evangelism to a conference near you!